-If your customer needs longer-term financing, then direct supplier credit, i.e. sales in instalments, is often unavoidable.
-The risks associated with this for you can be minimised with export credit guarantees (for emerging and developing countries e.g. in Germany via Hermes Cover, in Austria via OeKB and in Switzerland via SERV.
-In EU and other OECD countries private credit insurers such as Coface, Euler Hermes or Atradius are usually the right choice).
+If your customer requires longer-term financing, then a buyer credit or direct supplier credit, i.e. sales on installments, are often unavoidable.
+The risks involved for you can be covered by export credit guarantees.
+For emerging and developing countries, government export credit guarantees are recommended, in Germany the Hermes cover.
+In EU and other OECD countries, private credit insurers, for example Atradius, Coface, or Euler Hermes (private), are alternatives.

-For larger projects, usually starting from Euro 5.000.000,-, the so-called buyer credit is a suitable instrument.
-Here a bank finances your foreign customer directly and secures this financing with an export credit guarantee (Hermes cover) or credit insurance.
-This form of financing is linked to your delivery transaction.
-In combination with a Hermes Cover the financing must be structured in accordance with the rules of the so-called OECD Consensus.
-With private credit insurance the flexibility is often greater.
+Here a bank finances directly your foreign customer and secures this financing with an export credit guarantee (Hermes cover) or credit insurance.
+This form of financing is linked to your supply transaction.
+In connection with a Hermes cover, the financing must be structured according to the rules of the so-called OECD consensus.

 When are which forms of financing suitable?

 among others the financing period, the value of the contract, the creditworthiness of the country and the importer.